groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 time_out_wrap(co_routine, timeout)

 Sometimes the connection can hang forever.
+Returns a co-routine that is the same as the given co_routine except that await will raise an asyncio.TimeoutError if it takes too long.

 ===================

 Class WSClient
 ===================

-WSClient is a websocket client that automatically reconnects when the connection is closed.
+WSClient is a websocket client that has a wide variety of Moobius-specific functions for sending payloads specific to the Moobius platform.
-It contains the standard socket functions such as on_connect(), send(), receive().
+It contains the standard socket functions such as on_connect(), send(), and receive() and is more robust: it has a queuing system and will automatically reconnect.
-Custom on_connect() and handle() functions are also supported.
-Finally, there is a wide variety of Moobius-specific functions that send payloads recognized by the platform.
-Users should call all websocket APIs through this class just as they should call all HTTP APIs through HTTPAPIWrapper.

 .. _moobius.network.ws_client.WSClient.__init__:
 WSClient.__init__
 -----------------------------------
 WSClient.__init__(self, ws_server_uri, on_connect, handle)

-Initialize a WSClient object.
+Initializes a WSClient object.

 Parameters:
   ws_server_uri: str